MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance.md

 [!INCLUDE[prod_short](includes/prod_short.md)] includes a standard configuration of most financial processes, but you can change the configuration to suit your business.
 For more information, see [Setting Up Finance](finance-setup-finance.md).

-The default configuration includes a chart of accounts and standard posting groups that make the process of assigning default general ledger posting accounts to customers, suppliers, and items more efficient.
+The default configuration includes a chart of accounts and standard posting groups that make the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.

 The following table describes a sequence of tasks, with links to the topics that describe them.